 Challenges with hot weather concreting

-As high temperatures greatly influence the concrete curing process, there are many challenges when concreting in hot weather conditions.
+High temperatures greatly influence the concrete curing process, so there are many challenges when concreting in hot weather conditions.

 1. Reduced concrete strength

-The high temperatures found during hot weather concreting accelerate the cement hydration process, which may seem like an advantage as the concrete gains strength quickly.
-However, if the temperatures are too high and the reaction goes too fast the final 28-day strength will be lower than expected.
-This can be a very frustrating situation as you may think that everything is going according to plan until you get the low compression test result from the 28-day tests.
+The high temperatures found during hot weather concreting accelerate the cement hydration process, which may seem advantageous as the concrete gains strength quickly.
+However, if the temperatures are too high and the reaction goes too fast, the final 28-day strength will be lower than expected.
+This can be very frustrating as you may think everything is going according to plan until you get the low compression test result from the 28-day tests.

 2. Increased demand for water